nabbisen/mdka-rs/README.md

 ### Python integration

-Binding for Python is supported.
+Bindings for Python are supported.
 Python scripts can import this Rust library to use the functions.

 Install: